 All people are interested in researching their own health issues.

 General advice for using the internet to research health issues includes:

 * Using reputable sites - government health departments, university health departments;

 * Google Scholar often provides good scholastic articles and resources about health issues;

-* Seek help or clarification if you are unsure.
+* Seek help or clarification from your GP if you are unsure.

 Often, health professionals can give you key words to use in search engines, so that your search is more relevant to your situation.